Built-in agent reference

 presenter

-Best for: Conference talks, poster sessions, seminar presentations, lightning talks
+Best for: Conference talks, seminar presentations, lightning talks

 Example instruction: